 - Anson Phelps was the co-founder in 1833 of the mining company Phelps Dodge.

 - Edmund Phelps was awarded the Nobel prize for economics in 2006 for his work on economic growth.

-- Michael Phelps is the American swimmer who won 18 gold medals, a record, in the Olympic Games of 2004,
+- Michael Phelps is the American swimmer who won 18 gold medals, a record, in the Olympic Games of 2004, 2008, and 2012.

 Select Phelps Numbers Today

 - 18,000 in America (most numerous in Kentucky)

 Many surnames originated from SW England, the principal counties there being Devon and Cornwall, Somerset and Gloucestershire.
 These are some of the prominent and noteworthy surnames that you can check out.